FIOR DI LEVANTE Tribute and Moments of Trip

 The modern staircase leading to the ship's upper deck.

 The stairs are also decorated with Artemide lights, just like it is case with the BLUE STAR PATMOS.
-These specific lights are shielded by silver turtles, which are an important symbol of Zakynthos' marine life.
+These specific lights are shielded by silver turtles, which are a famous symbol of Zakynthos' marine life (the 'Caretta Caretta' sea turtles, which are extremely popular in the island).

 One of the many comfortable passenger lounge areas.